"Ojibwe Willow" Dream Catcher Made in the USA of Cherokee Heritage & Inspiration

 Made in the USA by Jasmine Battle, BSED

 A generous American Turquoise bead sewn into the webbing

 Cascading Brown Turkey Plume Feathers dangle from the rim + Glass Beads (Bead color may vary depending on availability or request)

-Attached is a Certificate of Authenticity and the Dream Catcher Legend
+Attached is the Dream Catcher Legend

 The Ojibwe people have an ancient legend about the origin of the Dreamcatcher.
 Storytellers speak of the Spider Woman, known as Asibikaashi; she took care of the children and the people on the land.
 Eventually, the Ojibwe Nation spread to the corners of North America and it became difficult for Asibikaashi to reach all the children.
 So the mothers and grandmothers would weave magical webs for the children, using willow hoops and sinew, or cordage made from plants.
 The Dreamcatchers would filter out all bad dreams and only allow good thoughts to enter our mind.
 Once the sun rises, all bad dreams just disappear.